Our survey on the impact of Coronavirus on young carers and young adult carers in Scotland

 We actively work with young carers and young adult carers to ensure that experiences and opinions are heard within the policymaking spaces.

-Our report makes recommendations, built from the experiences of young carer and young adult carer participants.
-These recommendations have been fed into numerous consultation exercises with Scottish Government and other policy makers; including into Scottish Government's new National Carer Strategy.
-There has influenced the specific chapter in this strategy about young carer support.
+Our report made recommendations, built from the experiences of young carer and young adult carer participants.
+These recommendations have been fed into numerous consultation exercises with Scottish Government and other policy makers; including into Scottish Government's National Carer Strategy, launched in December 2022.